eroux/tibetan-verbs-database/README.md

 ## What about copyright?

+Nathan Hill explicitely allowed distribution of his data under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) license.

-There is (to the extend of the author's knowledge) no copyright on languages, so no copyright on grammar.
+For other files, there is (to the extend of the author's knowledge) no copyright on languages, so no copyright on grammar.
 According to their authors, these lists are part of the Tibetan grammar (each grammarian thinks his verb list is the real Tibetan verb list), so there is no copyright on the verb list.

 There is a copyright on the source books edition and also on the definition of the verbs given in these sources, but these do no appear in this database.